-Marcus J. Ruef is Vice-President of the 53,500-member Brotherhood of Locomotive Engineers and Trainmen, a Division of the Rail Conference of the International Brotherhood of Teamsters.
-He also serves as Department Head, BLET Arbitration Department.
-He was reelected by acclamation to his third consecutive term of office at the BLET's Third National Convention on October 1, 2014.
-He was first elected Vice President at the BLET’s First National Convention in June of 2006, and was reelected following the BLET’s Second National Convention to a term of office that began on January 1, 2010.
+Marcus J. Ruef is National Vice President of the 57,000-member Brotherhood of Locomotive Engineers and Trainmen, a Division of the Rail Conference of the International Brotherhood of Teamsters.
+He was reelected by acclamation to his fourth consecutive term at the BLET's Fourth National Convention on October 3, 2018.
+He was first elected Vice President in 2006, and was reelected in 2010 and 2014.

 Brother Ruef began his railroad career in June 1973, hiring out as a block operator for Penn Central.
 In 1976, he transferred to engine service, and earned promotion to Locomotive Engineer in 1978.
 After his territory was divided by the Northeast Rail Services Act (NERSA) in 1983, Brother Ruef worked at Metro North until 1985, when he transferred to Norfolk Southern.
 After establishing himself on the Washington District, he joined Division 143 in Manassas, Virginia, where he became the Legislative Representative, and ultimately served as the Secretary-Treasurer and First Vice Chairman of the Virginia State Legislative Board.